Browser does not support script.

 "We very much enjoyed the open day.
 It was well organised and we saw everything we needed.
 It was excellent to go into the big bridge simulators and hear the explanation from the BP cadet.
 My son also met the recruitment manager that he then had an interview with on the following Monday - so that was very helpful."
 Mrs Carter, Hampshire - March 2013

-Please complete the registration form to register your attendance.
+Please fill in the registration form to book your place.
 Thank you.

 If you have any queries, please email us.